 - MAY 2018

 - Santander Group, headquartered in Madrid launches The Wide Room in their corporate training facility

-- The company is currently headquartered in Madrid with satellite offices in San Francisco, Boston and London.
+- The company is currently headquartered in Madrid with satellite offices in San Francisco and London.

 Prior to starting mashme.io, he worked as a researcher at the “Next Generation Internet Group (GING)” from Universidad Politecnica de Madrid, where he worked on cloud videoconferencing tools and the next wave of distributed and federated social applications.
 He also worked as a lecturer in cloud computing at the Illinois Institute of Technology.